xiaofeng94/BeDDE-for-defogging/README.md

 # Download
 It will be available at least by the end of May.

+You may have a preview of BeDDE in this [Paper](http://sse.tongji.edu.cn/linzhang/ICME2019/BeDDE.pdf)

 # Defogging methods
 10 representative defogging methods, i.e.,
 Fast Vis- ibility Restoration (FVR) [24], Dark Channel Prior (DCP),